How to make watermelon moonshine?

 - Heat up the mix to 160F.
 After it is nice and heated, you can add cold water to reach your desired volume.
-Use your chiller to cool the mash.
+The mash now needs to be cooled down.

 - While it is cooling, using 2 cups of 120F degree water, 2 tablespoons of sugar and 2 small packs of yeast, make a yeast starter.

-- Pour your mash from a bucket to the next, to aerate it and then transfer it to your food grade fermentation bucket.
+- Pour your mash from a bucket to the next, to aerate it and then transfer it to your food grade fermentation barrel.